roobie/roobie.github.io/_posts/2017-01-12-alacritty-opengl-powered-terminal-emulator.md

 Running this on an older machine may not be possible just yet, due to Alacritty needing support for `GLSL 3.30`, as discussed in [this issue][alacritty-glsl-issue].
 Trying to run Alacritty with an Intel M 530 integrated graphics controller did not work, whereas it did work on a newer ATI Radeon M. Hopefully, this issue is solved so that one can use Alacritty even on somewhat dated hardware.

-Alacritty is still new, and as such has its share of bugs and incomplete functionality, but it is an [active project][alacritty-pulse], and as such might be "production ready" sometime in the future.
+### Activity

+The first commit to the repository was almost one year ago and it is an [active project][alacritty-pulse].
+There seem to be a bit of duplication regarding issues, especially issues regarding performance/benchmarking.

 ### Links